prokrypt/PicoCalc/wiki/Setting-Up-the-Pico-SDK-on-Linux-for-Pico-Development.md

 The Pico will automatically reboot and start running the Blink program.

 ## Step 7: Verify Everything Works
+To check if your Pico is working correctly, unplug micro-usb, plug PicoCalc to your computer via USB Type-C ,and press Power On

+Note: On PicoCalc, the default serial port of the Pico is the **USB Type-C** port, not its built-in Micro USB port.

-To check if your Pico is working correctly, you can use `minicom` or `screen` to monitor serial output:
+you can use `minicom` or `screen` to monitor serial output:
 ```bash
 sudo apt install -y minicom
 minicom -b 115200 -o -D /dev/ttyACM0